 Duration: 5.5 hours.

 This longer class includes a tour of Mercato Centrale, one of Milan’s top food markets.
-Your chef and guide will show you how to find the best produce before heading to a brand new cooking school.
-You’ll get to prepare traditional Milanese dishes which may include cheese fondue, ragout, fresh hand-rolled pasta, and dessert.
+Your chef and guide will show you how to find the best produce before heading to a brand-new cooking school.
+You’ll get to prepare traditional Milanese dishes, including cheese fondue, ragout, fresh hand-rolled pasta, and dessert.
 Specific meals will depend on what is available at the market on the day.
 A booklet with recipes is included.

 Map of Mercato Centrale in Milan